icalvo/icalvo.github.io/_drafts/logging.markdown

 bool IsEnabled(LogLevel logLevel);
 ```

 This informs whether the logger is enabled for a given log level.
-This allows the client to avoid some complex logic to compose a log message (or a state, in general), if the desired log level is not enabled in the logger.
+This allows the client to avoid some complex logic to compose a log message (or a state, in general), and also to avoid the actual log operation (which could be hitting a database or making some network call) if the desired log level is not enabled in the logger.

 ## `ILoggerProvider`